xitu/gold-miner/TODO/how-to-build-a-spritekit-game-in-swift-3-part-2.md

 ```

 We’ve updated the signature of the function!
 We needed to give the cat the location of the food, so instead of only sending in the delta time, we’ve added the food location as well.
 Because many things can affect the location of the food, we need to update it constantly so that we are always moving in the right direction.
 Let’s also look at the function here.
 In the new update function, we take in the delta time, which will be pretty short, about 0.166 seconds or so.
 We also take in the food’s location, which is a `CGPoint`.
 If the food location’s `x` position is less than the cat’s `x` position, then we’ll know that the food is to the left.
 If not, then the food will be either on top or to the right.
 If we move left, then we take the cat’s `x` position and subtract the movement speed, multiplied by the delta time.
 We need to cast it from a `TimeInterval` to a `CGFloat`, since our position and movement speed use those units, and Swift is a strongly typed language.
+我们更新了整个函数。我们需要告诉小猫食物的位置， updated the signature of the function!
+We needed to give the cat the location of the food, so instead of only sending in the delta time, we’ve added the food location as well.
+Because many things can affect the location of the food, we need to update it constantly so that we are always moving in the right direction.
+Let’s also look at the function here.
+In the new update function, we take in the delta time, which will be pretty short, about 0.166 seconds or so.
+We also take in the food’s location, which is a `CGPoint`.
+If the food location’s `x` position is less than the cat’s `x` position, then we’ll know that the food is to the left.
+If not, then the food will be either on top or to the right.
+If we move left, then we take the cat’s `x` position and subtract the movement speed, multiplied by the delta time.
+We need to cast it from a `TimeInterval` to a `CGFloat`, since our position and movement speed use those units, and Swift is a strongly typed language.

 What this does exactly is nudge the cat left at a pretty constant rate to make it appear as if it is moving.
 In case the delta time is 0.166 seconds, we position the cat sprite 16.6 units to the left of its previous location.
 This is because our `movementSpeed` variable is 100, and 0.166 × 100 = 16.6.
 The same will happen when going right, except that we position the cat 16.6 units to the right of its previous location.
 Next, we edit the [xScale](https://developer.apple.com/reference/spritekit/sknode/1483087-xscale)[12](#12) property of our cat.
 This governs the width of our sprite.
 The default value is 1.0; so, if we set the `xScale` to 0.5, the cat will be half its original width.
 If we double it to 2.0, then the cat will be double its original width, and so on.
 Because the original sprite is looking to the right, when moving right, the scale will be set to its default value of 1.
 If we want to “flip” the cat, we set the scale to -1, which sets its frame to a negative value and renders it backwards.
 We keep it at -1 to maintain the proportions of the cat.
 Now, when moving left, the cat will face left, and when moving right, will face right!